Today, we’ll be discussing one of the famous lead qualification methodologies - “MEDDICC”.

 When you know the decision process, you are much less likely to lose a sale due to stagnation.
 You know exactly what needs to take place on the company’s side to close the sale, so you can work to meet those conditions.
 If, for example, you know that the economic buyer has given a go-ahead on the decision but has not completed the follow-up process paperwork, you can specifically push to get that paperwork taken care of, thereby closing the sale.

 5. Identify Pain:

 How big is the problem?
 A customer must have a need before they pursue a solution, and it’s vital to know what that need is or what is causing them pain.
 Identify the pain the customer is experiencing, and then identify how your solution can relieve that pain.
 By this point, you should start triangulating your Identified Pain, Economic Buyer, and Decision Criteria.
-There should not be too small of pain with a big economic buyer(s) and decision criteria or vice versa.
+There should not be pain with a big economic buyer(s) and decision criteria or vice versa.

 Find a champion - someone on the inside who is invested in your success and pushes for you.
 Choosing a champion is based on three aspects:

 - Your champion must have power and influence in the company